Deaf education: Nigeria

 Before the government stepped in, those with special needs were looked after by different religious or voluntary groups in the country, such as the School for the Blind of Gindiri and the Wesley School for the Deaf in Lagos.

-The Wesley School for the Deaf is the oldest school for the Deaf in Nigeria, being founded in 1958.
+The Wesley School for the Deaf is one of the oldest schools for the Deaf in Nigeria, being founded in 1958.
 The Wesley School for the Deaf is still teaching the Deaf in Surulere, Lagos, Nigeria, with the help of the Wesley Methodist mission and the state government.
+The oldest school is the Alderstown School for the Deaf, which was founded in 1954.

 The expansion of deaf education in Nigeria is largely credited to Andrew Foster, the first black graduate of Gallaudet University.
 Foster had previously founded a school for the deaf in Ghana.
 While identifying deaf individuals he offered to send them to his school in Ghana.
 Those selected would complete a certification course to get them ready to become an administrator, teacher, or office workers for the schools which Foster established in Nigeria.

 Foster established three schools in Nigeria: Kaduna in northern Nigeria, Enugu in eastern Nigeria, and lastly Ibadan in western Nigeria.
 The schools he established have since closed down or merged into other schools, but his legacy is still remembered.

 Public special education began to change in 1975 though.
 The National Policy on Education recognized Special Education and was passed in 1977 and revised in 1981 and 2015.
 The policy has a section devoted to special need education.
 The Blueprint on Education of the Handicapped in Nigeria started in 1989, which established several schools, like School for the Deaf Akure, catering especially to those with special education needs.
 The 2006 national census puts the figure of persons with disability in Nigeria at 3,253,169, with about 39 per cent of school age.

 Nigeria uses a 6–3–3–4 educational system, standing for six years of primary education, three years in junior primary school, three years of senior secondary school, and four years of higher education.
 In theory the 6–3–3–4 system should allow for the deaf and special needs to receive an education; however, in practice service for the deaf and special needs are well behind other countries.